fernandomierhicks/roboStilt/README.md

 This release has the following features

-* URDF model with XACRO and gazebo tags
+* URDF model with XACRO and gazebo tags loaded also into parameter server
 * ros_control/effort_controllers to read and control joints in simulation
+  * JointTrajecotry controller to move multiple actuators at the same time with trajectorized paths
   * YAML anchors
-* Dynamic reconfiguration publiser
+* Dynamic reconfiguration publisher
 * Gazebo simulation is stable, spawns in known position and with known joint positions
   * Gazebo crashes sometimes.
-* RVIZ connected to simulation via TF publisher
+* RVIZ connected to simulation via TF publisher with interactive markers
-* Command joint positions via python script
+* Stable forward gait using the JointTrajectoryController

 # ROS Flow

 * `robostilt_description/launch/init_robot.launch`
-  * Sets common arguments and saves some of them on the parameter serve
+  * Sets common arguments and saves some of them on the parameter server
   * Loads URDF model of robot into param server using the previous arguments.
     * Single spot for robot dimension, accessible to URDF and parameter server
 * `robostilt_control/launch/controllaunch`
   * Loads controller configuration from `robostilt_control/config/control.yaml`
   * Loads controllers into controller spawner including the gazebo **joint_state_publisher**
-  * OPTIONAL Run python script that updates the dynamic reconfigurable parameters to each controller.  `initialize_controllers.py`
   * ***in Gazebo the ouptut of the controller, the manipulation variable, limits are not visible on the respective topics.
 But they are  really applied.
 The controller might send XXX in /state/command and gazebo clamps it to what is on the URDF.***
   * These limits are really enfored on a real robot on the write() read()function
   * Loads **robot_state_publisher** to update TFs from joint position information